Airlock

 • Collects artifacts and builds Push Requests

-• Handles the approved push to upstream
+• Handles the approved push to the bypass-airlock remote

 Manage the daemon with: